KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/infrastructure-providers/atlantis-installation.md

 To configure an external authentication proxy (e.g., OAuth2 Proxy) with Keycloak for Atlantis Web Server, follow the steps below:

+1. Ensure that the Keycloak and [keycloak-operator](https://github.com/epam/edp-keycloak-operator) are installed and configured.

-1. Update the `values.yaml` by setting the `oidc.enabled` field to `true` for enabling KeycloakClient resource creation.
+2. Update the `values.yaml` by setting the `oidc.enabled` field to `true` for enabling KeycloakClient resource creation.
 For example:

     ```yaml title="values.yaml"
     oidc:
       enabled: true
     ```

-2. Create a Kubernetes secret containing the Keycloak client credentials.
+3. Create a Kubernetes secret containing the Keycloak client credentials.
 The secret should include the `clientSecret` field with the value of the Keycloak client secret.
 For example:

     :::note
     The `keycloak-client-atlantis-secret` is used by keycloak-operator to create the `KeycloakClient` resource.